 There is currently no public market, nor has there ever been a public market, for our common stock.
-Our stock is currently quoted on a proprietary trading platform developed by FBR Capital Markets Inc. called the FBR PlusTM System, which provides qualified institutional buyers ("QIBs") access to trading information for companies which have issued restricted securities in private placement transactions exempt from registration pursuant to Rule 144A of the Securities Act.
-Our securities are not currently eligible for trading on the NASDAQ because we have less than 300 round lot holders of our common stock.
-As of August 31, 2013, we believe there were approximately 100 round lot holders of our common stock.
-We will apply to have our common stock quoted on the OTCBB under the symbol "NMIH" concurrent with or shortly after the effectiveness of this registration statement of which this prospectus forms a part.
-We have applied for listing on the NASDAQ Capital Market under the symbol "NMIH," although such application cannot be approved until we meet the applicable listing requirements, including the requirement that our common stock be held by 300 or more round lot holders.
-We expect to ultimately trade on the NASDAQ Global Market once our stock is held by 400 or more round lot holders, which is required under a Registration Rights Agreement to which we are a party.
+Our stock currently trades on a proprietary trading platform developed by FBR Capital Markets Inc. called the FBR PlusTM System, which provides qualified institutional buyers ("QIBs") access to trading information for companies which have issued restricted securities in private placement transactions exempt from registration pursuant to Rule 144A of the Securities Act.
+Our securities are not currently eligible for trading on the NASDAQ or New York Stock Exchange because we have less than 400 holders of our common stock.
+There are currently 53 holders of our common stock.
+We intend to apply to the OTCBB, through a market maker that is a licensed broker dealer, to allow the listing of our common stock under the symbol "NMIH" upon our becoming a reporting entity under Section 15(d) of the Exchange Act.
+If our application for quotation on the OTCBB is approved, and a public market for our common stock materializes which results in our common stock being held by 400 or more holders, we intend to apply (assuming we meet all other listing requirements) to list our common stock on the NASDAQ under the symbol "NMIH."